airspot-dev/krules/OVERVIEW.md

     # ... more rules
 ]
 ```
-So the rulesset data is loaded just one time and it is static (potentially it can be even injected from the outside).
+So the ruleset data is loaded just one time and it is static (potentially it can be even injected from the outside).
 However, the blocks it contains need to access runtime information that are available when an event is processed.
 We will come back to this later, now let's see how a rule is composed in detail.

 The rule is up of 2 sections: **filters** and **processing**.